-India is home to the world’s largest population of blind people, with an estimated 12 million blind people the country.
-Unfortunately, 80% of this can be cured or prevented, stemming mostly from uncorrected refractive errors, such as nearsightedness and farsightedness, and cataracts.
+India is home to the world’s largest population of blind people, with an estimated 12 million blind people.
+Yet, 80% of this can be cured or prevented, stemming mostly from uncorrected refractive errors, such as nearsightedness and farsightedness, and cataracts.

 Eye screenings and surgeries play such a key role in preventing blindness, and with limited access to optometrists, lower income Indian communities are at a higher risk of eye-related issues and blindness.

-We work with Divya Jyot Trust, and Lotus Eye Hospital to provide eye-screenings, medications, and spectacles for children and adolescent girls to ensure their education and livelihoods are not affected.
+We work with NGO Divya Jyot Trust and Lotus Eye Hospital, to provide free eye-screenings, medications and preventative measures for children and adolescent girls from the slums where we work to minimise the effects on their livelihoods and education.
+We connect with 100 children and girls each week.